Zebrasoma scopas

-Zebrasoma scopas, the brown tang, twotone tang, scopas tang or brush-tail tang, is a marine reef tang in the fish family Acanthuridae.
+Zebrasoma scopas, the brown tang, twotone tang, scopas tang or brush-tail tang, is a species of marine ray-finned fish belonging to the family Acanthuridae which includes the surgeonfishes, unicornfishes and tangs.
 The brown tang is found throughout Oceania and is a herbivorous fish, feeding predominantly on filamentous algae.
 It is a highly popular fish in the aquarium trade.